graben1437/titan1withtp3.1/README.md

 This build also was tested on HDFS 2.6.0, but has to be recompiled at that version level before it can be used.

+** NOTE: because of changes in Cassandra between 2.1 and 2.2, where they apparently made no effort to be backwards compatible, the astynax driver no longer works.
+The latest build tree for astynax shows it supports Cassandra 2.0.x.
+So...if you try to use astynax with Cassandra, with this build, it will not work.
+You must use thrift.
+I am trying to figure out exactly what we could do on this topic.

 Work is underway to get SparkGraphComputer, Giraph, Faunus working also and that work will be pushed to this repo when ready.